rust-lang/book/second-edition/src/ch10-01-syntax.md

   = note:    found type `{float}`
 ```

-When we assigned the integer value 5 to `x`, the compiler then knows for this
+When we assign the integer value 5 to `x`, the compiler then knows for this
-instance of `Point` that the generic type `T` will be an integer.
-Then when we
+instance of `Point<T>` that the anything with the generic type `T` will be an
-specified 4.0 for `y`, which is defined to have the same type as `x`, we get a
+integer.
+When we specify the floating-point value 4.0 for `y`, we get a type
-type mismatch error.
+mismatch error because its type does not match `T`.

-If we wanted to define a `Point` struct where `x` and `y` could have different
+If we want to define a `Point` struct where `x` and `y` can have different types
-types but still have those types be generic, we can use multiple generic type
+but still have those types be generic, we can use multiple generic type
 parameters.
 In listing 10-8, we've changed the definition of `Point` to be
 generic over types `T` and `U`.
 The field `x` is of type `T`, and the field `y`
 is of type `U`: